Stephenville, New Jersey: Local community developments and oppositions (1980–2000)

 On December 19, 1984, the Edison Township Planning Board agreed not to stand in the way of the Edison Township Council's plans to issue an immediate ordinance to rezone the 1.1 acre of land to back residential.
-On December 26, 1984, the Edison Township Council officially amended the 1.1 acre tract of land from a local business zone back to a residential zone.
+On December 26, 1984, the Edison Township Council officially amended the 1.1-acre tract of land from a local business zone back to a residential zone.
 Councilmen Sidney Frankel and John Hogan opposed the rezoning, predicting that the amendment would be questioned in Superior Court in the event that Sendelsky proceeded with his threats.
 Councilman Angelo Orlando, who was a member of both the Edison Township Planning Board and the Edison Township Council, noted that it was the responsibility of city officials to uphold the rights of the people in such matters.
 Stephenville residents responded to Orlando's support by pledging to defend the township in Superior Court, if the case ever went so far.

 Sendelsky and his attorney Gordon Berkow claimed that under state law, Edison Township Planning Board's approval was unaffected by Edison Township Council's zoning change for two years, which allowed him to proceed with receiving building permits and the erection of the office space.
 Sendelsky proceeded with his Superior Court suit.
 On August 8, 1985, Superior Court Judge Robert P. Figarotta ruled that Edison Township Council's amendment was not effective towards Sendelsky's application, but that due to a violation of the Sunshine Act, in which the Edison Township Planning Board held a session closed to the applicant to discuss the zoning matter, the board was forced to revote on Sendelsky's application.
 On August 21, 1985, the Edison Township Planning Board held a revote session but prohibited any hearings from the public.
 The Edison Township Planning Board's vote came out 4-2, in favor of Sendelsky, with only Councilman Angelo Orlando and Mayor Anthony M. Yelencsics opposing the development.
 Sendelsky immediately applied for building permits of the Stephenville Park Plaza building, which was to include a mix of local businesses and luxury office suites.
-On September 16, 1994, Buona Pizza & Restaurant opened a new restaurant at 3 Stephenville Parkway in the Stephenville Park Plaza; it was the community's first restaurant.
-By August 1995, the Kwik N' Fresh convenience store had opened at 2 Stephenville Parkway in the Stephenville Park Plaza.